-The squamous cell carcinoma accounts approximately 40 % and is often centrally located.
+The squamous cell carcinoma accounts for approximately 40 % and is often centrally located.
 It is believed that chronic irritation of the mucous membrane leads to dysplasia of the squamous epithelium.
 It grows rather slowly and metastasizes late.
 Histologically, it is divided into the keratinizing and non-keratinizing type.

 The large cell carcinoma is rare with 10 %.
 These carcinomas are likely dedifferentiated adeno- or squamous carcinoma.

 This type of cancer also occurs in the peripheral lung tissue.
-Large cell cancer occurs in less than 10 % of the lung cancers.
+Large cell cancer occurs in less than 10 % of lung cancers.
 It is a poorly differentiated tumor, having sheets of large malignant cells, and is often associated with necrosis.
 Usually, tumor cells are arranged in syncytial groups.
-Variants of large cell carcinoma include basaloid carcinoma and lymphoepithelioma- like carcinoma related with EBV.
+Variants of large cell carcinoma include basaloid carcinoma and lymphoepithelioma- like carcinoma related to EBV.
 The basaloid variant resembles high-grade neuroendocrine tumor.